pringle97/Employee-Tracker/README.md

   ## Description
   application for employees to view and add data on departments, roles, and employees into a database

+  ## Installation

+  mysql2, inquirer, and console.table are needed for the program to run.

+  ## Usage

+  type node index.js in terminal to run program

+  ## Contributing

+  none

+  ## Tests

+  none

   ## License

   The Unlicense